Baby poo guide: colour and texture differences

 Let’s talk about baby poo

 Baby poo.
-Once you become a parent, it’s hard to remember a time when your baby’s toilet habits weren’t such an important topic of conversation.
-But the fact of the matter is, you’ll find yourself talking about poo.
+Once you become a parent, it will soon become hard to remember a time when your baby’s toilet habits weren’t such an important topic of conversation.
+But the fact of the matter is, you’ll find yourself talking about baby poo.
 A lot.

-With an average of 1820 nappy changes in your baby’s first year1, you’re going to become very familiar with your baby’s pooing habits.
-And that’s a good thing, because you’ll be able to notice if there’s anything unusual.
+With an average of between 10 and 12 nappy changes a day for many young babies 1, you’re going to become very familiar with your baby’s pooing habits.
+And that’s a very good thing, because it means that you’ll be able to notice if there’s anything unusual about your baby’s poo and bowel movements overall.

 Baby poo raises a lot of questions, such as how often should babies poo?
 What are the different types of poos in babies?
-And why is my baby’s poo green?
+How to manage diarrhoea, and even why is my baby’s poo dark green?

 Baby poo - it’s got your baby’s back!

-The poonami isn’t the stuff of legend - the struggle is real!
-That moment when you realise that your baby’s poo has escaped their nappy and can now be found all the way up their back.
+If you’ve ever heard other parents you know use the phrase ‘poonami’, just know that it isn’t the stuff of legend - that moment when you realise that your baby’s poo has escaped their nappy and can now be found all the way up their back.

-Green baby poo might look strange, but it’s usually nothing to worry about3.
-Some formula milks designed to help with digestion problems can cause green baby poo, but if it persists, talk to your midwife or GP to rule out any underlying issues.
+Dark green baby poo might sound and look strange, but it’s usually nothing to worry about.
+Some formula milks designed to help with digestion problems can cause dark green or green baby poo, but if it persists, talk to your midwife or GP to rule out any underlying issues1.

 Take a look at our baby poo colour chart to get a better idea of what to look out for.

-Some babies have their first poo during or straight after birth!4 If your baby hasn’t had a poo within 24 hours of their arrival, check in with your GP or midwife who can take a look at your baby and make sure that everything’s OK4.
+Some babies have their first poo during or straight after birth.
+If your baby hasn’t had a poo within 24 hours of their arrival, check in with your GP or midwife who can take a look at your baby and make sure that everything’s OK1.

-When your baby does a poo for the first time, it will have a sticky, tar-like consistency.
-Be warned, this can be very stubborn to remove from baby clothes, not to mention your actual baby!
+When your baby does a poo for the first time, this meconium will have a sticky, tar-like consistency.
+Be warned, this can be very stubborn to remove from baby clothes - not to mention your actual baby!

 As your tiny tot grows, the consistency of their poo will change.
-Breastfed baby poo can be quite runny, and might have what looks like seeds in it - this is completely normal5.
-Formula fed baby poo on the other hand, is likely to be firmer or more paste-like6.
+Breastfed baby poo can be quite runny, and might have what looks like seeds in it - this is completely normal4.
+Formula fed baby poo on the other hand, is likely to be firmer or more paste-like1.

 Baby poo when weaning.
 Change is ahead!

 Once your baby starts to enjoy their first tastes of solid food, their poo may become more solid in texture.
-As such, it’s not uncommon for your baby to experience some constipation as they enjoy and adapt to new tastes and textures7.
+If you spot that your baby’s bowel movements are hard, or that your baby is struggling to poo, this could be a sign of constipation.
+This isn’t uncommon in weaning babies as they start to enjoy and adapt to new tastes and textures.

-If you’ve noticed a change to your baby’s pooing habits, and you’ve recently switched from breast to formula feeding, then chances are your baby’s poo will be different in terms of texture, smell and appearance8
+You might also notice a change to your baby’s pooing habits if you’ve recently switched from breast to formula feeding.
+The chances are your baby’s poo will be different in terms of texture, smell and appearance5.

 There’s no getting away from it, your baby’s going to create a stink!
-Particularly if they’re formula fed, as this tends to result in stronger smelling poos10.
-Breastfed baby poo doesn’t really have a strong aroma, beyond smelling a little sweet.
+Particularly if they’re formula fed, as this tends to result in stronger smelling baby poo.
+Breastfed baby poo doesn’t tent to have much of a smell1.

 Once your baby embarks on their weaning journey, the variety of foods will change the way their poo smells (spoiler alert: it’s more than likely going to be much stronger!).